clowdhaus/eksup/docs/info/checks.md

 The version skew between the control plane (API Server) and the data plane (kubelet) violates the Kubernetes version skew policy, or will violate the version skew policy after the control plane has been upgraded.

-The data plane nodes must be upgraded to at least within 1 minor version of the control plane version in order to stay within the version skew policy through the upgrade; it is recommended to upgrade the data plane nodes to the same version as the control plane.
+The data plane nodes must be upgraded to at least within 3 minor versions of the control plane version in order to stay within the version skew policy through the upgrade; it is recommended to upgrade the data plane nodes to the same version as the control plane.

 **⚠️ Remediation recommended**

 There is a version skew between the control plane (API Server) and the data plane (kubelet).

-While Kubernetes does support a version skew of n-2 between the API Server and kubelet, it is recommended to upgrade the data plane nodes to the same version as the control plane.
+While Kubernetes does support a version skew of n-3 between the API Server and kubelet, it is recommended to upgrade the data plane nodes to the same version as the control plane.

 [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/#supported-version-skew)